harmony-development/hrpc-examples/chat/README.md

 You will need the [Rust toolchain installed](https://rustup.rs) to run the server.
 If you want to run the web client, you will need [`pnpm`](https://pnpm.io).
+If you want to run the bot, you will need the [dotnet sdk](https://dot.net) and hrpc codegen tools.

 To run the server, navigate to `server` and run:
 ```console